BYD Qin

 The BYD Qin (比亚迪秦, after the Qin dynasty) is a series of compact and mid-size sedans produced by BYD Auto since 2012.
 The Qin started out as the plug-in hybrid version of the BYD Surui, and was introduced in the Chinese market in August 2012.
 Currently, the Qin is available as a plug-in hybrid (PHEV), battery electric vehicle (BEV), and previously an internal combustion engine (ICE) vehicle.

 The Qin is the successor of the BYD F3DM, the world's first mass-produced PHEV automobile which launched in China in 2008.
 In April 2012, BYD replaced the F3DM with the Qin.
 The first-generation Qin is the PHEV version of the BYD Surui (the second-generation BYD F3), and deliveries in China began in December 2013.

 The second generation model includes two variants was released in September 2018 as the BYD Qin Pro, which was available as an ICE vehicle, PHEV and BEV.
 In 2021, this model was updated and renamed to BYD Qin Plus with PHEV and BEV variants.
 An updated version of the first generation is sold alongside the second generation Qin variants.

-In 2024, BYD released a larger, mid-size Qin variant marketed as the BYD Qin L DM-i, which is solely equipped with the DM-i 5.0 PHEV powertrain.
+In 2024 March, BYD released a larger, mid-size Qin variant marketed as the BYD Qin L DM-i, which is solely equipped with the DM-i 5.0 PHEV powertrain.
 In 2025, a battery electric counterpart was introduced as the BYD Qin L EV.